 - Critically evaluate processes by which international dispute resolution is undertaken and the roles played by the most important courts, tribunals and institutions;

-- Demonstrate an advanced understanding of the benefits and pitfalls of the various international dispute resolution techniques;
+- Review, compare and contrast the benefits and pitfalls of various international dispute resolution techniques;

 - Reflect critically on the role of international law in pacifying international relations and its interplays with politics;

-- Plan and execute complex legal research with independence in order to produce original scholarship.
+- Plan and execute complex legal research in an area of international dispute resolution.